-Analyzing TPO: 5 important elements in Jim Dalton’s opinion
+Analyzing TPO: 5 tips from Jim Dalton’s

 We will consider important theses, advocated by Jim Dalton (a respected authority in market profile and TPO analysis) in his webinars.